ClojureBridge/organizing/README.md

 You want to organize a workshop in your area?
 Great!
 Let’s get started!
 For a [minimal viable workshop](https://github.com/ClojureBridge/organizing/blob/master/Minimum-Viable-Workshop.md) you need to find:

-- **A venue:** A safe and quiet space for learners to do their first steps in Clojure.
+- **A venue:** A safe and quiet space for learners to take their first steps in Clojure.
 An office leisure space or a co-working space might work.
-- **A date:** ClojureBridge is a 2 day workshop.
-Which means you need to find a date for the install party (e.g. Friday evening from 5PM - 8PM) and a date for the workshop day (e.g. Saturday 9 AM - 6 PM).
+- **A date:** ClojureBridge is a two-day workshop.
+Which means you need to find a date for the install party (e.g. Friday evening from 5 PM - 8 PM) and a date for the workshop day (e.g. Saturday 9 AM - 6 PM).
 Moreover, there should be a coaches training before the event.
 To raise awareness on how to coach.
 This training can be one evening (e.g. 2 weeks) before the event.
 - **Coaches:** Coaches help you to teach the attendees.
 One coach for two attendees is a good ratio.
 - **Attendees:** The attendees are the most important part of the workshop.
 Invite them via mailing lists, social media, posters, flyers etc. Attendees should be women or people from underrepresented groups in tech.
 Read more about [men’s attendance here](https://github.com/ClojureBridge/organizing/blob/master/Guidance-to-Mens-Attendance.md).